 "Well, you aren't so bad after all."
 I said after a short moment of silence.

 "Ha!
-You finally see the greatness of me."
+You finally see the greatness that is me."
 He boasted, making me roll my eyes.

 "What's the little guy's name?"
 He asked, stroking said little guy.